lbastigk/Nebulite/doc/Commands.md

 Locks time with lock provided,
 Time can only progress if no locks are present.

-Usage: time lock <lock_name>
+Usage: time lock <lockName>

-<lock_name> : Name of the lock to add.
+<lockName> : Name of the lock to add.
 Any string without whitespace is valid.
 ```

 ##### `time master-unlock`